tfarina/isengard/c/cstyleguide.md

 and function-like macros, which resemble function calls.
 So, naming a macro will depend on its kind.

-If you are naming an object-like macro, use SCREAMING_SNAKE_CASE convention where all characters are upper case and words are separated by underscores (“_”).
+If you are naming an object-like macro, use a descriptive noun and the SCREAMING_SNAKE_CASE convention where all characters are upper case and words are separated by underscores (“_”).

 If, instead, you are naming a function-like macro, then use PascalCase convention.